 - Limited to its network.
 This is the drawback of working with any marketplace — you’re limited to a handful of lenders that might not connect you with the best option.

 What do borrowers have to say about Lendvious?

 Not much as of July 2018.
 It doesn’t have a Better Business Bureau (BBB) page, though its parent company FinMkt does.
 FinMkt gets an A+ rating from the BBB, which it’s been accredited with since 2017.
 But ratings are based on factors like time in business and advertising practices, not customer reviews.
-In fact, it has no customer reviews or complaints on the BBB.
+In fact, it only has one customer review.

-Lendvious does have a handful of reviews on Trustpilot, however.
-It scored an 8.9 out of 10 based on 22 reviews.
-Over 80% of reviewers called it excellent.
-While a score of 8.9 might not be as high as some other lenders, it doesn’t have any one-, two- or three-star reviews — all are either four or five stars.
+However, Lendvious does have a handful of reviews on Trustpilot.
+It scored an 9.2 out of 10 based on 70reviews.
+Over 80% of reviewers rated it as “Excellent.”
+And while a score of 9.2 might not be as high as some other lenders, it doesn’t have only has one 1-star rating.

 Most customers were happy with how fast and straightforward the process was.
 One was surprised by the origination fee on her loan — though that didn’t stop her from giving five stars.

 The only hard eligibility requirement you’ll need to meet is a minimum credit score of 550.
 However, other factors like your income, debt-to-income ratio (DTI) and credit history can affect who you’re connected with.
 To qualify for the most competitive rates and get the most offers, you’ll typically need excellent credit, a DTI well below 43% and have a history of paying off debt on time for at least a few years.